Mehmet-Emre-Topdal/Worlds-best-blog/README.md

 # Worls's best blog web site !!!
-### This is a simple blog to practice: React Router v6.4, React Query, Tailwind ans json-server
+### This is a simple blog to practice: React Router v6.4, React Query, Tailwind and json-server

 This is a practice project and a proof of that i know these libraries.
 Also there is a filter with search input.
 It is cute